Let’s see . . . how best to put this . . .

 Random other thoughts:

 - Among the many luminaries in attendance on opening night was Frank Gehry.
 The famous architect is partnering with Mr. Wilson (a former architecture student himself) in the design of the planned Eisenhower Memorial in Washington, D.C.
-The visionary concept — non-traditional yet subdued — is, not surprisingly, facing some opposition.
+The visionary concept — non-traditional yet subdued — is, unsurprisingly, facing some opposition.
 The two gentleman might be celebrated in some circles, but controversy still follows them.
 Let’s pray and hope that this magnificent design finally gets built.

 - Also in attendance on Friday were Kanye West and Kim Kardashian.
 Really.
 Apparently, the couple truly did what they could to keep a low profile.
 Of course, as Einstein taught us, all things are relative.
 For Kanye & Kim, “low profile” involved parking their black Lamborghini in the Dorothy Chandler Pavilion’s loading dock, bringing their own security escort, arriving late, and leaving early.
 But at least they came.
 And by all accounts, they enjoyed the performance.
 Perhaps we shouldn’t be surprised.
 As Mr. West himself once tweeted: “Classical music is tight yo.”